No-No Boy

-No-No Boy is a 1957 novel, and the only novel published by the Japanese American writer John Okada.
-It tells the story of a Japanese-American in the aftermath of the internment of Japanese Americans during World War II.
+No-No Boy is the only novel published by the Japanese American writer John Okada.
+Published in 1957, it tells the story of a Japanese-American in the aftermath of the internment of Japanese Americans during World War II.
 Set in Seattle, Washington, in 1946, the novel is written in the voice of an omniscient narrator who frequently blends into the voice of the protagonist.

-Plot

-After World War II, Ichiro Yamada, a Japanese American male and former student at the University of Washington, returns home in 1946 to a Japanese enclave in Seattle, Washington.
-He had spent two years in an American internment camp for Japanese Americans and two years in federal prison for refusing to fight for the U.S. in World War II.
-Now home, Ichiro struggles with his parents for embracing American customs and values, and he struggles to maintain a relationship with his brother, Taro.
-Also, Ichiro faces ostracism from the Japanese American community for refusing to join the U.S. military and fight Japan when many in his community did.
-Despite his struggles with his family and some members of the community, Ichiro maintains a friendship with Kenji, a Japanese American who fought for the U.S. and badly injured one of his legs.
-Kenji introduces Ichiro to Emi whose husband re-enlisted and remained in Germany after the war.
-Ichiro even manages to meet Mr. Carrick who interviews him for a draftsman position.

-Perceived as disloyal to the U.S. but not fully Japanese, Ichiro struggles to find his path.
-Through Ichiro's story, Okada examines what it means to be American in a post-war society whose non-white communities are struggling to find their places.
+Though largely unknown during Okada's lifetime, the book was rediscovered and championed by later Asian-American writers.
+It has since seen widespread success, selling over 100,000 copies, inspiring a stage adaptation, and becoming one of the most highly regarded Asian-American novels.

 Background

-On 7 December 1941, the Imperial Japanese Navy launched a surprise attack on Pearl Harbor, a U.S. naval base near Honolulu, Hawaii.
-The following day, December 8, the United States declared war on Japan.
-Many Americans rushed to join the military.
-After Pearl Harbor, all citizens of Japanese ancestry had been classified 4-C, "enemy aliens", and denied entry into the armed forces.
-In spring 1942, the government began removing Japanese and Japanese American families from their homes and sending them to live in remote internment camps.
+After the attack on Pearl Harbor on December 7th, 1941, all citizens of Japanese ancestry were classified as 4-C, "enemy aliens", and denied entry into the armed forces.
+In spring 1942, the American government began removing Japanese and Japanese American families from their homes and sending them to live in remote internment camps.

 As the war continued, the need for more soldiers increased.

-In 1943, the War Department, along with the War Relocation Authority (WRA) created a bureaucratic means of testing the loyalty of all adults and teens in the WRA camps known as the "Leave Clearance Application Form," also known as the loyalty questionnaire.
-The first form was aimed at draft-age Nisei males and the second form at all other residents.
-The last two questions, numbers 27 and 28 - where affirmative answers signaled unwavering loyalty to the U.S. - created confusion and resentment.
-As a matter of principle or for various reasons, many respondents answered "no" to questions 27 and 28 and became known as "no-no boys".
+In 1943, the War Department, along with the War Relocation Authority (WRA) created a test for adults and teens in the WRA camps known as the "Leave Clearance Application Form," also known as the loyalty questionnaire.
+The first form was aimed at draft-aged Nisei males and the second form at all other residents.

+The last two questions, numbers 27 and 28--where affirmative answers signaled unwavering loyalty to the U.S. - created confusion and resentment.
 The two questions read as follows: